 The ability to characterize IP traffic and understand how and where it flows is critical for assuring network availability, performance, and security.
-NetFlow analysis is the practice of utilizing tools to perform monitoring, troubleshooting and in-depth inspection, interpretation, and synthesis of traffic flow data.
+NetFlow analysis is the practice of using tools to perform monitoring, troubleshooting and in-depth inspection, interpretation, and synthesis of traffic flow data.
 Analyzing NetFlow traffic data facilitates more accurate capacity planning and ensures that resources are used appropriately in support of organizational goals.
-It helps network operators to determine where to apply Quality of Service (QoS) policies as well as how to optimize resource usage, and it plays a vital role in network security to detect Distributed Denial-of-Service (DDoS) attacks and other undesirable network events and activity.
+Netflow analysis helps network operators determine where to apply Quality of Service (QoS) policies as well as how to optimize resource usage, and it plays a vital role in network security to detect Distributed Denial-of-Service (DDoS) attacks and other undesirable network events and activity.

 NetFlow analysis offers insight to overcome many common challenges encountered by network operators, managers, and engineers including:

 Various organizations such as network operations, engineering, planning, architecture, and security can use NetFlow analysis as a primary source of intelligence.
 Proper use of a NetFlow traffic analyzer can reduce the number of hardware and software technologies needed to manage networks.
 This reduces network administration costs and enhances cross-organizational collaboration and communications and help cross-functional teams get the most out of network investments.

 NetFlow data provides key network monitoring information for sophisticated analysis to optimize strategic network planning (e.g. who to peer with, backbone upgrade planning, routing policy planning) as well as tactical network engineering decisions (e.g. adding additional VIPs to routers, upgrading link capacity) – minimizing the total cost of network operations while maximizing network performance, capacity and reliability.